HaiyanKong/proj_NMA2021ComputationalNeuroscience/README.md

 # NMA2021Computational-Neuroscience
 NMA2021ComputationalNeuroscience

-this is my computational neuroscience learning notes
+This is my computational neuroscience learning notes.

+(There are so many notes in my colab that I have to tidy them up.)